How to Push Your Baby Out WITHOUT Tearing a Damn Thing.

 Whether you’re currently in your first, second or third trimester I’m going to lay down the three stages of getting your baby out.

 First- let’s just re-cap the first stage of labour:

 The first stage of labour is all about getting your cervix to dilate.
 This is typically the longest stage of birth, because it can take a minute to get your body into regular, useful contractions.
 I always imagine this stage of labour unfolds like a first date: at first, there’s the awkward meeting and finding a groove of conversation.
 After the wine hits and the chemistry is obvious, you start to get more and more excited to get out of that restaurant.
 That’s what the first stage of labour is like.
 Slow and awkward at first, then finding a groove and getting exciting!

 Once the contractions get going, the uterus squeezes the baby in a big hug and the baby’s head presses on the cervix to soften and open it up.
 (To give you some perspective: the cervix dialtes from the size of the hole at the head of a penis to the size of a small dinnerplate- so it takes a bit of time.)

 It’s usually at the end of this stage when most women are like, “HELL no to this happening- I'm so over this."
 But to nurses like me, this is a sign that your body is ready to push!

-Here’s some other evidence-based tidbits that AWHONN also thinks you should know:
+Here’s some evidence-based tidbits that AWHONN (the Association of Women's Health, Obstetric and Neonatal Nurses) also thinks you should know:

 - Be realistic about the second stage of labour- it can last longer than you realize and it’s perfectly normal.